Control Statements in C

 }

-( Here, first step initialization is executed first and generally it is an initial value setting for a counter variable.
+( Here, first step initialization is executed first, and generally, it is an initial value setting for a counter variable.
 This is executed only once.
-In second step test condition, given condition is checked, if it is true then loop continues, otherwise the loop finishes and statement is skipped out from the statement boundary.
-In third step Statement(s) is/are executed when the condition satisfied.
+In the second step test condition, the given condition is checked, if it is true then the loop continues, otherwise the loop finishes, and the statement is skipped out from the statement boundary.
+In the third step Statement(s) is/are executed when the condition is satisfied.
 As usual, it can be either a single line of statement/instruction or a block of statements/instructions enclosed within curly brackets { }.
-Finally, in fourth step whatever is specified in the increment or decrement of the control variable field is executed and the loop gets back to second step for further condition verification.)
+Finally, in the fourth step whatever is specified in the increment or decrement of the control variable field is executed and the loop gets back to the second step for further condition verification.)

-• The three statements inside the braces of a for loop usually meant for one activity each, however any of them can be left blank also as per need.
-More than one control variables can be initialized but must be separated by comma.
+• The three statements inside the braces of a for loop are usually meant for one activity each, however, any of them can be left blank also as per need.
+More than one control variable can be initialized but must be separated by a comma.

 (a) for(- – – ;condition;increment/decrement)